Diabetic Foot Care

 F-Scan Gait Analysis

-Step Ahead Foot and Ankle, LLC offers a computerized gait analysis using the F-Scan® in-shoe pressure measurement system.
+Step Ahead Foot and Ankle offers a computerized gait analysis using the F-Scan® in-shoe pressure measurement system.
 This state-of-the-art system allows us to “see inside the shoe," giving us a better understanding of how a person’s foot interacts with their footwear and helping us provide the best, most advanced care in the area.
 The In-shoe pressure measurement system can be used to not only track areas of high pressure when one walks, or runs (or cycles even!), in his / her shoes, but it is also used to track center of mass fluctuations with gait and motion, and address any hindrances or "hold ups" to the fluid motion of this center of mass leading to foot pathology, and sometimes even pathology in other parts of the body.

 Self-check-in kiosk system

-It is the policy of Step Ahead Foot and Ankle, LLC to collect all co-pays, co-insurances, and payments towards high deductibles at the time of service.
-If you not have insurance, or wish not to submit a request to your insurance for payment, then pay for the entire fee ( minus 25% cash paying discount) is expected at the time of service.
-Although there may be some variation to what may be required or recommended at the time of service (if X-rays are taken or a procedure performed), the cost of your care can be relayed to you in advance, upon request.
+It is the policy of Step Ahead Foot and Ankle, to collect all co-pays, co-insurances, and payments towards high deductibles at the time of service.
+If you are self-pay, payment for the entire fee (with 25% discount) is required at the time of service.
+Upon request, the approximate cost of your care may be relayed to you in advance.
+Please keep in mind that there may be some variation to your visit costs dependent on the Doctor's recommendations at the time of service (such as x-ray imaging or in office procedure).
 Please relay any questions you may have about the cost of your care to our Billing Specialist.